 Ensuring professional competency through excellence in testing.

 The examinations developed, administered and scored by the NBCE are available to candidates seeking initial chiropractic licensure as well as to licensed practitioners in certain circumstances.
-NBCE written examinations are accepted and/or required in all 50 states and the District of Columbia.
-The NBCE National Practical Examination is currently accepted in 49 states and the District of Columbia.
+NBCE pre-licensure examinations are accepted and/or required in all 50 states and the District of Columbia as documentation of a doctor's readiness to practice chiropractic.

-NBCE pre-licensure written examinations are administered each March and September at chiropractic colleges across the United States, as well as in Canada, England, France, South Korea, Australia and New Zealand.
+NBCE pre-licensure written examinations are administered six times each year at chiropractic colleges across the United States, as well as in Canada, England, France, South Korea, Japan, Australia and New Zealand.
 The NBCE Part IV Examination is administered each May and November at chiropractic colleges in the United States.
-For test site locations, deadlines and schedules, please visit www.nbce.org.
+For test site locations, deadlines and schedules, please visit www.MyNBCE.org.